Snorkeling Spots for Every Budget

 Why it’s special:

-The largest coral reef system in the world, this UNESCO World Heritage Site is home to 2,900 reefs and over 1,500 fish species.
+The world’s largest coral reef system, this UNESCO World Heritage Site contains 2,900 reefs and more than 1,500 species of fish.

 Budget tips:

-• Day trips to outer reefs start at $150 USD, but smaller, local operators often offer discounts.
+Outward reef day trips start at $150 USD, though smaller, local operators often have discounts.

 What to see:

-Sea turtles, reef sharks, and vibrant coral gardens.
+Sea turtles, reef sharks, and colorful coral gardens.

 2. Molokini Crater, Maui, Hawaii